Dimedime-d/kptranslation/README.md

 ## Known Bugs

 * Some character animations play faster than usual, due to my timing of the "rolling" text characters being faster.
 * Transferring save data from the original Japanese ROM will result in slightly glitched in-game names, as the Japanese names remain in SRAM.
+Same thing will probably also happen if you named one of the save files with Japanese characters.
+I'm okay with this, as this doesn't impact the first-time experience.

 ## ~~To-do List~~ Further Improvements